willia4/resume/readme.md

 If the resume itself interests you and you think you'd like to hire me, you may easily contact me at <james@jameswilliams.me>.

-The permanant home of this resume on the web is at <http://jameswilliams.me/resume>.
+The permanent home of this resume on the web is at <http://jameswilliams.me/resume>.

 [james]: http://jameswilliams.me "Personal Website of James Williams"
 [markdown]: http://daringfireball.net/projects/markdown/ "John Gruber's Markdown"